Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-08-03-ios-restrictions-code-cracking.md

 ### Bruteforcing the hash

 We can use Python to bruteforce the hash.
 First, we need a python implementation of `pbkdf2-hmac-sha1`.
 Luckily, there is already one in the Python module `passlib` - a python hashing library.
 It needs to be installed with `pip install hashlib`.
 We will also need to import `b64decode()` from the `base64` module.
-Now we can right a simple function to bruteforce the passcode.
+Now we can write a simple function to bruteforce the passcode.
 It should:

 - base64 decode the hash and salt
 - loop over passcode iterations 0000 to 9999